-- Stores your upcoming to-dos and important events without taking much space.
+- Stores your upcoming to-dos and important events without taking up much space.

-- You can integrate it anywhere very easily, and so you are always connected to your activities.
+- You can integrate it anywhere very easily, so you are always connected to your activities.

 - It doesn’t require you to type in certain wrapper scripts.

-- It’s configurable to display the timetable and show a variety of clocks for various time zones.
+- It’s configurable to display the timetable and a variety of clocks for various time zones.

-Maya is a great calendar app for you if you long for going back and forth amid Christian and Maya calendar dates.
+Maya is a great calendar app if you long to go back and forth between Christian and Maya calendar dates.
 The calendar provides you with the current, past, and future dates from the Maya calendar.
 Besides, this Linux calendar app calculates your date of birth using the Maya holy calendar and lets you learn its opinion regarding your destiny and personality.

 - Doesn’t require an internet connection to function.